-If you do not give them enough exercise (which cannot be overdone either), then they will look for other and unwanted ways of burn the excess energy, which will translate into destruction around the house.
+If you do not give them enough exercise (which cannot be overdone either), then they will look for other and unwanted ways of burning the excess energy, which will translate into destruction around the house.

-This may also come as part of inherited behavior from the genes or inadequate socialization.
+This may also come as part of inherited behaviour from the genes or inadequate socialization.
 It is for these reasons that you see a lot of puppy kindergarten, obedience classes and outdoor visit services – all aiming to enhance the development of your English Mastiff.

 All they want is a comfortable rug to sit or lie in.
 They learn the house rules fairly quickly and if they are well trained then you shouldn’t expect them to chew what they shouldn’t be chewing.

 When mastiffs are pups, they will bark and get excited more often than adults, as is the case with any dog breed.
-You won’t find an adult dog barking frequently, unless they see you after a long day or when they are instructed to say something.
+You won’t find an adult dog barking frequently unless they see you after a long day or when they are instructed to say something.

-Mastiffs and Babies
+Mastiffs and babies

-As pointed out earlier, they are very gentle and tolerant, and love licking those little faces.
+As pointed out earlier, they are very gentle and tolerant and love licking those little faces.
 They are also known to protect the children around them.

-However, if you do not raise the pup around the child, they can also find small children intimidating, as they move around quicker and can be louder and unpredictable as compared to adults.
+However, if you do not raise the pup around the child, they can also find small children intimidating, as they move around quicker and can be louder and more unpredictable as compared to adults.

 The mastiff owner is fairly and squarely responsible for the safety of all those who come in contact with their adult dog, in particular, the children.

 Even a swinging tail of a mastiff may cause the child to be knocked over!
 A pup or a rescue dog can wait until your toddler (who may be learning to walk) can grow a little bigger.

-Are Mastiffs Good with Kids?
+Are Mastiffs good with kids?

 Always make sure to teach children how they should walk in a slow and steady manner when approaching a dog or pup, and how to pat them and behave around them generally.
 Like any other pet, they also need to be treated with respect and care.

 Never leave a child unsupervised with a dog, whether a mastiff or not.
-Always teach the kids to be dog friendly too, as opposed to expecting the dog to be human or kid friendly, at all times.
+Always teach the kids to be dog friendly too, as opposed to expecting the dog to be human or kid-friendly, at all times.

-If adult mastiffs have proper training and socialization and exposed to children at the right age, they treat them gently and are both protective and patient with them too.
+If adult mastiffs have proper training and socialization and are exposed to children at the right age, they treat them gently and are both protective and patient with them too.
 They can even be trusted to look after small children.

-Closing Thoughts About the Temper of Mastiffs
+Closing thoughts about the temper of Mastiffs

-A mastiff can truly be your best friend, provided you have been fair and kind to him since inception and have given him the required attention, care and training that he deserves, and to repay the favor to you when he grows up.
+A mastiff can truly be your best friend, provided you have been fair and kind to him since inception and have given him the required attention, care and training that he deserves, and to repay the favour to you when he grows up.

 It has a surprisingly gentle and composed temperament for a dog that is one of the largest and most powerful breeds in the world.

-They need to stay close to the family and cannot be left on their own for long – they are definitely not your outdoor-only dog, as isolation can lead to anxiety and eventually destructive behaviors.
+They need to stay close to the family and cannot be left on their own for long – they are definitely not your outdoor-only dog, as isolation can lead to anxiety and eventually destructive behaviours.

 With appropriate obedience training during the developmental years, he can be the ideal choice as a pet that your family needs – giving you all the love and protection that you need and expect from a dog.